 Sambal is a traditional Malay sauce that acts as the base of most of the recipes, like stir fries, Nasi Lemak, Nasi Goreng, etc. It is spicy, sweet and tangy and is a ground paste made of shallots, galangal, garlic, lemon grass, shrimp paste, vinegar or tamarind paste, dry red chilies, sugar, salt and dried anchovies.

 They can be made in large quantities and stored in air tight containers. which can then be frozen for later use.
 No Malaysian dish is complete without it.
 The taste can be adjusted according to individual preference.
-To make it mild, the seeds can be discarded from the red chilies.
+To make it mild, the seeds from the chilies can be discarded.
 This paste goes very well with any Indian cooking too.

 - 15-20 dry red chilies, soaked for an hour